CompartoWeb/hCard-ShortCode/README.markdown

 ## How it works:
 1. install the plugin
 2. upload the vCards in the Media section
-3. choose a lowercase no-space Title for the vCards
+3. choose a **no-space only-alphanumeric lowercase** Title for the vCards
 4. use the [hcard vcard='vcard title' only='comma separated vcard fields to display'] shortcode
 5. style the resulting hCard using CSS